EpsilonNought117/apac/README.md

 ﻿# ⚙️ libapac

-**libapac** is a high-performance, single-threaded, arbitrary-precision arithmetic library.
+**libapac** is a high-performance, single-threaded, arbitrary-precision arithmetic library with a C API.

 ---